opengeospatial/cite/guides/example-1/README.md

-# Building an ETS in a Docker Image
+# Example Dockerfile for Building an ETS

 This example illustrates how to build an ETS in a Docker Image.